Verification

 The analysis tools answer questions about recorded history — what happened, why, and did your tests cover the program.
 Verification answers a different question: does a property hold across every reachable state, not just the states your tests happened to visit?

-from pyrung import Bool, Or, Program, Rung, latch, reset
+from pyrung import Bool, Program, rung, latch, reset

 with Program(strict=False) as logic: